About the course

 - a first-class or strong upper second-class undergraduate degree with honours in a relevant subject; and

-- applicants must have completed the PGCert in Historical Studies, and it is essential that applicants demonstrate a strong performance because offers will be conditional on students obtaining a Merit or a Distinction in the PGCert.
+- applicants must have completed or be studying the PGCert in Historical Studies and demonstrate a strong performance because offers will be conditional on students obtaining a Merit or a Distinction in the PGCert.